wzulfikar/lab/hugo/content/posts/keep-it-sane.md

   - *(Not solved yet)*
 - Activate "Do Not Disturb" mode (disable all notifications)
   - `alt+click` on notification icon in menu bar.
 See: [macOS DnD](/videos/macOS_DnD.mp4).
-- macOS won't boot.
-Question mark (with disk icon behind it) appears during boot
+- macOS won't boot; grey folder with question mark appears during boot
   - Unfortunately, your SSD might have failed you.
 Try replacing it.
   - Blog post: WIP